else statements in python allow us to perform different tasks depending on certain conditions.

 These are also known as conditional statements because they decide which statements should run and which should not.

-“Hey, if this happens then perform this action.”
+Verbally: “Hey, if this happens then perform this action.”

-The general Syntax of
+The general syntax of

-else statements are as follows:
+else statements is as follows:

 if marks >= 40: print("Pass") else: print("Fail")